David Low and the 1936 Abdication Crisis

 Finally, if one studies the Evening Standard during the week the abdication story broke, one notices that only three Low cartoons appear, instead of the customary four.
 In fact, prior to that, the last time that only three cartoons appeared was two weeks earlier, when on 24th November the cartoon ‘THE JAW IS THE JAW OF MUSSO.
 BUT-’ was refused publication.
 A Low cartoon on foreign affairs appears on Wednesday 2nd December, the day the relationship was first reported in the newspapers.
-‘THE WALLACE COLLECTION’ would therefore have most likely been drawn for Friday 4th December, as Low’s cartoons at that time ran Monday Wednesday, Friday and Saturday, and no cartoon appeared either on the Thursday or Friday of that week.
+‘THE WALLIS COLLECTION’ would therefore have most likely been drawn for Friday 4th December, as Low’s cartoons at that time ran Monday Wednesday, Friday and Saturday, and no cartoon appeared either on the Thursday or Friday of that week.

 With the Evening Standard editorial stating firmly on 4th December that ‘the country unitedly deplores abdication as a solution’ Low was not allowed to contradict the line the paper followed.
 Knowing that he had to tow the line or face the embarrassment of further cartoons being refused publication, he seems to have accepted Beaverbrook’s theories on Baldwin with two damning cartoons.
 However, according to Low’s autobiography: